 Do you know how to answer this difficult teacher interview question: “What will you do to ensure students are current on science topics?”

-It’s vital the response you give to the job interview question is truthful and relevant to the position.
+The response you give to the job interview question must be truthful and relevant to the position.
 The response you provide needs to show value to the school district.

 The following could be a possible answer, or it may provide ideas for you to tailor your response.

-The traditional way of teaching students’ science in the past has always entailed lecture format with reading from a textbook followed by practice and exercises from the textbook.
-The drawback to this strategy, if it is the only method used, is that it does not engage students in their learning.
+The traditional way of teaching students science has always entailed lecture format with reading from a textbook followed by practice and exercises from the textbook.
+The drawback to using the traditional strategy is that it does not engage students in their learning if it is the only method.
 Instead, it encourages rote memorization and note-taking rather than excitement about the world of science.

-Many different additional resources should be used to supplement textbook learning.
+Using additional resources to supplement textbook learning is vital to optimizing student learning.
 It is essential students are engaged and can participate in hands-on activities to develop their science skills and knowledge.

-Students should be encouraged to openly discuss science concepts with one another, ask questions about the material, and work in cooperative learning groups to learn new information.
+Students should be encouraged to openly discuss science concepts, ask questions about the material, and work in cooperative learning groups to learn new information.
 Having students work together to discover how a hurricane is formed, how a human eye works, or how the force of gravity works allows students to discover and work with these phenomena themselves instead of merely reading about them in a textbook.

 Tying these concepts to current events like recent storm systems, space expeditions, or the microwave in their home, students will make connections between science concepts and things happening in their lives.